Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Abstract

 \section{Abstract}

 Semi-supervised regression (SSR), which aims to predict continuous scores of samples while reducing reliance on a large amount of labeled data, has recently received considerable attention across various applications, including computer vision, natural language processing, and audio and medical analysis.
-Existing semi-supervised methods typically apply consistency regularization on the general regression task by generating pseudo-labels.
-However, these methods heavily rely on the quality of pseudo-labels, and direct regression fails to learn the label distribution and can easily lead to overfitting.
-To address these challenges, we introduce an end-to-end \textbf{D}ecoupled \textbf{R}epresentation dist\textbf{ill}ation framework (\textbf{DRILL}) which is specially designed for the semi-supervised regression task where we transform the general regression task into a Discrete Distribution Estimation (DDE) task over multiple buckets to better capture the underlying label distribution and mitigate the risk of overfitting associated with direct regression.
-Then we employ the Decoupled Distribution Alignment (DDA) to align the target bucket and non-target bucket between teacher and student on the distribution of buckets, encouraging the student to learn more robust and generalized knowledge from the teacher.
-Extensive experiments conducted on datasets from diverse domains—including audio, text, image, and medical data—demonstrate that the proposed DRILL has strong generalization and outperforms the state-of-the-art competing methods.
+Existing SSR methods typically train models on scarce labeled data by introducing constraint-based regularization or ordinal ranking to reduce overfitting.
+However, these approaches fail to fully exploit the abundance of unlabeled samples.
+While consistency-driven pseudo-labeling methods attempt to incorporate unlabeled data, they are highly sensitive to pseudo-label quality and noisy predictions.
+To address these challenges, we introduce a \textbf{D}ual-stream \textbf{K}nowledge \textbf{D}istillation framework (\textbf{DKD}), which is specially designed for the SSR task to distill knowledge from both continuous-valued knowledge and distribution information, better preserving regression magnitude information and improving sample efficiency.
+Specifically, in DKD, the teacher is optimized solely with ground-truth labels for label distribution estimation, while the student learns from a mixture of real labels and teacher-generated pseudo targets on unlabeled data.
+The distillation design ensures the effective supervision transfer, allowing the student to leverage pseudo labels more robustly.
+Then, we introduce an advanced Decoupled Distribution Alignment (DDA) module, which separately aligns the target and non-target distributions between the teacher and student.
+To improve the reliability of non-target knowledge transfer, DDA incorporates a variance-guided non-target distribution alignment strategy that adaptively downweights uncertain teacher predictions, thereby enhancing the student’s capacity to mitigate noise in pseudo-label supervision and learn a better-calibrated regression predictor.
+Extensive experiments were conducted on diverse datasets, including audio, text, image, and medical data.
+We show that DKD exhibits strong generalization capabilities and outperforms the best competing methods by 4.97\% and 11.81\% in terms of overall MAE and \(R^2\), respectively.